outpaycelab/outpayce-checkout-sdk-web-samples/examples/02_apple_pay_brick_mode/guide.md

 ## Disclaimers

-We will assume that you know how to generate a PPID from your server.
+- We will assume that you know how to generate a PPID from your server.
 On the application we will build a fake server that will return a static PPID.
 It will need to be replaced by the actual call to the api.

-On this tutorial we will focus on displaying a single Apple Pay method of payment, but it will be the same for any other payment method you need.
+- On this tutorial we will focus on displaying a single Apple Pay method of payment, but it will be the same for any other payment method you need.

+- Keep in mind that you will not be able to finalize the payment in a localhost environment, as you will need to [Register and Verify Your Domain](https://developer.apple.com/documentation/apple_pay_on_the_web/configuring_your_environment#3179109) on Apple to make it work.

 ## Step 1: Setup the project